Ozymandias81/DNF2001-LeakOzyRepo/README.md

 - An easy to go build that allows you to run all of its leaked versions and relative editors
 - Pack all improvements and such from the Duke3d community and by myself
 - Have a repository where all can contribute easily through pushing requests
-- Rip resources from the game and make them useful for the Doom Modding community, since why not
 - Include documentation for the know-how of the leak and its console commands and such

 # The Content #